ownlifeful/we.glue.earth/README.md

 ## Democratic Operation

-Our cooperative is committed to functioning as a democracy.
+Our cooperative functions as a democracy.
 We elect officers, maintain a charter and bylaws, hold regular meetings, and keep minutes.

 ### Collective Decision Making

 We use a points-based system for collective decision-making, where each employee is granted 1000 points.
 Proposals are made by members and voted upon using these points.

-**How It Works:**
-1. Each employee can create proposals, which outline a specific course of action for the cooperative.
-2. Employees vote for or against proposals by allocating their points accordingly.
-3. The system totals the for/against allocations for each proposal to determine whether it will be implemented.
-4. Employees can delegate some or all of their points to other members or panels of experts for specific proposals.

-**Examples of Delegation:**
-- *Delegating to a Single Expert:* “This proposal is tagged ‘security’.
-Delegate 500 points, on this proposal, to Bruce Schneier.”
-- *Delegating to a Panel of Experts:* “This proposal is tagged 'security'.
-Delegate 1000 points, to this proposal.
-10% to Bruce Schneier, 20% to Matt Blaze, and 70% to Brianna Wu."
-- *Customized Delegation:* "Make my vote the same as Joe Smith's, except take all the points he allocated to 'equipment purchase', and reallocate them to 'education' (70%) and 'software purchase' (30%)."

 ---

+## Shared Success and Fair Incentives

+- **Autonomy and Trust:** We trust you to communicate effectively, attend scheduled meetings (online or offline), and meet shared goals with autonomy.
+- **Shared Prosperity:** When the cooperative succeeds, we all benefit financially and professionally.
+We all share the same goals and incentives.

+---

 ## Get Involved

-We’re actively seeking visionaries interested in investing their time, skills, and capital into this project.
+We’re actively seeking visionaries interested in investing their time, skills, and capital into this bold project.
 As part of our cooperative, you will have a voice in shaping the future of this initiative.

-1. **Check out Our Work:** Visit [Alexandria3000.org](http://alexandria3000.org) to learn more about our app.
-2. **Contact Us:** Reach out to us with your ideas and let us know how you would like to contribute.
-3. **Invest:** We welcome financial support to help fuel our development and operations.
+(Refer to the previously outlined steps to get involved)

 ---

-For more information, please visit [Alexandria3000.org](http://alexandria3000.org) or reach out to us at [contact@we.glue.earth](mailto:contact@we.glue.earth).
+For more information, please visit [Alexandria3000.org](http://alexandria3000.org) or reach out to us at [contact@glue.earth](mailto:contact@glue.earth).

 *Let’s build the future together.
 It's time to get inspired.* 🌍